The project is demolishing structures on the Edmonton Spectrum property (formerly known as the Northlands Park Racetrack & Casino).

 About the Project

-The project will demolish the:
+The project is demolishing the:

 - Edmonton Spectrum building (formerly known as the Northlands Spectrum)